 Choreographic Work

 Since graduating from the Northern School of Contemporary Dance, Esme has developed a creative practice revolving around improvisational scores and character work, taking huge influence from music and film.
-Her aim is to open up an emotional dialogue between audience and performer, be it one of grief, anger, joy, all tied together by an aspect of funk, sex and tragedy.
+Her aim is to open an emotional dialogue between audience and performer, be it one of grief, anger, joy, all tied together by an aspect of funk, sex and tragedy.

 Esme’s work leans into her background in classical and contemporary dance, favouring physicality and a synergy between movement and music.
-Esme has a desire to create work that reflects the vulnerability and complexity of the world today: there is realism to her practice, as well as playful over-exaggeration and caricature.
+She has a desire to create work that reflects the vulnerability and complexity of the world today: there is realism to her practice, as well as playful over-exaggeration and caricature.
 The result is work that asks its viewer to question their moral compass between moments of laughter and lightheartedness.

-Photography by Elly Welford during Residency at The Middle Floor, Leeds.
+Photography by Elly Welford during Residency at The Middle Floor, Leeds

 Solo, Untitled (2025)